TimVosch/Aqua/Theory/Research/Sensors and measure methods/Sensors Research.md

 ######Operating plan
 What do we need?
 - Salt
-- Drinking water
-- Tap water
-- Boiler or hot water
-- Cold water
+- Demineralized water

 What are we going to do?
-We are going to test the conductivity of the drinking- , tap- , hot- and cold water with and without salt with our EC sensor and a professional EC sensor.
+We are going to test the conductivity of the demineralized water with and without salt with our EC sensor and a professional EC sensor.
 Then we are going to check with Coach 7 if the data of our EC sensor similar is to the data of the professional EC sensor.

 Results:
+Our results are on the website: Prototypes --> Conductivity meter --> Measurements

 Update:
 We have gathered the results of our research and we can conclude that our own EC meter/ sensor is not good enough for our MFM, because it is not accurate and it doesn't show proper measurements.
 We compared our EC meter with a professional EC meter and we can confirm that our EC meter is not good enough for use in the MFM.